crimsonduanyu/MoE-UQ/README.md

 # ST-MoE-RMQRN (Code Repo)

+**This repo is deprecated, the refactored code might be more practical.**
-REFACTORED CODES ARE AVAILABLE AT: https://github.com/crimsonduanyu/MoE-UQ-Refactored
+**REFACTORED CODES ARE AVAILABLE AT:** https://github.com/crimsonduanyu/MoE-UQ-Refactored

 This repository contains the reference implementation for the paper: